Quintony1/alx-system_engineering-devops/0x02-shell_redirections/README.md

-I'd prefer the first ones actually
+displaying the third line of the file